 2. Specific Aims, Career Goals, and Institutional Environment

 Built on PI’s prior work, the overarching goal of this 5-year CAREER proposal is to advance current knowledge of aging from network perspective through integrated research and teaching.
 Aging is a fundamental question in biology, but mechanistic understanding of aging is far from clear.
 PI approaches this question by focusing on cellular aging in Saccharomyces cerevisiae.
 One unique aspect of this proposal is PI’s network model of cellular aging, which will demonstrate theoretically that cellular aging is an emergent property of gene networks (section 3.3).
 The overall plan contains three major components – theoretical, empirical, and educational components (Table 1).
 Integrated natures of these components allow many sub-aims to proceed in parallel – Theoretical work provides directions for empirical studies.
 Empirical studies will test theoretical predictions and in turn refine and enhance theoretical models.
 These aims are based on the PI’s experiences, expertise, previous and preliminary findings, collection of yeast strains, and significance of expected results.
-PI has a demonstrated record of yeast aging research[2-4], network analysis[5, 6], computational and experimental genomics[2, 7-9], mathematical modeling[10] and integrating research into teaching (see Chair’s letter).
+PI has a demonstrated record of yeast aging research{Guo, 2011 #1089;Qin, 2008 #516;Qin, 2006 #461}, network analysis{Qin, 2003 #566;Qin, 2008 #561}, computational and experimental genomics{Qin, 2004 #565;Guo, 2011 #1089;Kravets, 2010 #2419;Qin, Submitted`, in revision. #2420}, mathematical modeling{Gilchrist, 2007 #562} and integrating research into teaching (see Chair’s letter).
 The project is also designed to be both intellectually challenging and practically accessible to undergraduates.